Lysxia/coq-ceres/README.md

   sexp_of : A -> sexp atom.
 ```

-S-expression, and thus serializable types, can be serialized to a `string`.
+S-expressions can be serialized to a `string`.
+Thus, so can serializable types.

 ```coq
 Definition string_of {A : Type} `{Serialize A} : A -> string.